mikeyxx/note-app/README.md

 ## Overview

-Write down your thoughts or ideas on the note app so that you can stay organized and git your creativity flowing
+Write down your thoughts or ideas on the note app so that you can stay organized and get your creativity flowing

 ### Feature